 Schmidt noted that artificial intelligence, which is one of the underlying technologies for designing and running the metaverse, is a “giant false god” that can create unhealthy and parasocial relationships.
 He asked what would an AI-enabled friend look like, especially to a child, or if artificial intelligence perceives aspects of reality that people do not.

 Other business leaders have also raised concerns about relevant technologies.
-For example, in a series of commentaries posted on his official Twitter account in February 2020, Tesla chief executive Elon Musk mentioned that confidence is “not high” in the transparency and safety of artificial intelligence within his own company.
+For example, in a series of commentaries posted on his official Twitter account in February 2020, Tesla and SpaceX chief executive Elon Musk mentioned that confidence is “not high” in the transparency and safety of artificial intelligence within his own company.

 Prevailing and Upcoming Privacy and Security Issues